Communication Disorder Treatment Center

 - Stuttering (Dysfluency) is a disorder where a smooth flow of speech is interrupted frequently by a stutter.
 Stuttering or Dysfluency may be in inherited or caused by a stroke, brain injury, or emotional trauma.

-At Leigh Brain & Spine, the integrated team of professionals use forward thinking, brain-based techniques to help you improve your speech and communication skills faster, with less effort on your part.
+Dr. Trish Leigh of Leigh Brain & Spine, use forward thinking, brain-based techniques such as qEEG Brain Mapping, Brain Health Coaching, and Neurofeedback Therapy to help you improve your speech and communication skills faster, with less effort on your part.